Easy3D 2.6.1

 const vec3 & | t, | ||

-bool | convert = true |
+bool | convert = true ) |

-fx,fy | the focal length |
+fx | The focal length in the x direction. |

-skew | distortion |
+skew | The skew coefficient. |

-R | the rotation matrix.
+R | The rotation matrix.
 It denotes the coordinate system transformation from 3D world coordinates to 3D camera coordinates. |

-t | the camera translation.
+t | The translation vector.
 It is the position of the origin of the world coordinate system expressed in the camera coordinate system. |

-convert | true to convert from vision convention to OpenGL convention (i.e., invert Y and Z axes).
+convert | True to convert from vision convention to OpenGL convention (i.e., invert Y and Z axes).
 This is because the camera coordinates of computer vision goes X right, Y down, Z forward, while the camera coordinates of OpenGL goes X right, Y up, Z inward. |

 void set_from_model_view_matrix | ( | const mat4 & | mv | ) | const |